Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 starter_kit: none

-Use .goforj.yml when you need to change the generated project shape, enabled components, local dev watchers, or module replacement behavior.
+Use .goforj.yml when you need to change the generated Project shape, enabled App components, local development orchestration, or module replacement behavior.
+See forj dev for App lifecycle and custom watcher examples.

 Environment Files